shivangp76/sioyek/docs/commands/add_marked_bookmark.md

 for_commands:

 doc_body:
 Add a marked bookmark in the selected location.
-Marked bookmarks are visible in the document using a small icon.
+Marked bookmarks are visible in the document with a small icon.
 You can later search the bookmarks using the @command(goto_bookmark) command.